mkaanaslan/Portfolio/index.md

 [Here](files/360hw3.ipynb) is my Jupyter Notebook file for the assignment.

-4) Daily Forecast of 9 Products form Trendyol (Project)
+4) Daily Forecast of 9 Products from Trendyol (Project)

 [Here](files/360projectAnalysis.html) is my Homework 2 report.